rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-10-rancher-desktop-is-a-kubernetes-api-server.md

 change to the `App` object into a running cluster, and how you find your way around this API when there are no docs for it.
 I take both up in a [companion post](/blog/watching-rancher-desktop-reconcile).

+[^singleton]: There is only ever one, it is cluster-scoped, and it must be named `app`.
+Hence `get app app`, the kind followed by the name.

+[^etcd]: The distributed key-value store a normal Kubernetes cluster keeps its objects in.
+The shim that swaps it for SQLite is kine, borrowed from k3s.

 ---